Tinker-Twins/AutoDRIVE/README.md

 # AutoDRIVE
-### An Integrated Platform for Autonomous Vehicle Research and Education
+### An Integrated Platform for Autonomous Driving Research and Education

 ### Project Outline:
 - **AutoDRIVE Testbed:** It is the hardware setup comprising of a scaled vehicle model (called Nigel) and a modular environment development kit.
 The vehicle is equipped with a comprehensive sensor suite for redundant perception, a set of actuators for constrained motion control and a fully functional lighting system for illumination and signalling.
 It can be teleoperated (in manual mode) or self-driven (in autonomous mode).
 The environment development kit comprises of various environment modules along with active and passive traffic elements.